Alluxio/alluxio/docs/en/Use-Cases.md

 - Lack of node-level data locality on computation as data is always read remotely and never node-local to the compute tasks.

-- Operations to list objects can be very slow especially when there is a massive amount of objects in the bucket.

-- Operations to rename objects can be very slow and get weaker consistency guarantees.
+- Different performance implications.
+For example, operations to list objects can be very slow especially when there is a massive amount of objects in the bucket, and operations to rename objects can be very slow and get weaker consistency guarantees.

+- Throughput limitation is enforced between compute node (e.g. EC2) to storage (e.g., S3).

+- Different Security model is used in object storage from file systems.

 In such architectures, deploying Alluxio on compute side and configured with data persisted at these object stores can greatly benefit the applications.
 Alluxio can not only cache the hot data local